Smart Card Schema Mapping

 Memory-Efficient Binary Extraction

-To handle these layouts without exhausting RAM, parsers should leverage memoryview and the Python struct module for zero-copy slicing.
-Chunked iteration over raw dumps prevents loading entire card images into memory, while generator-based extraction yields structured records on demand.
-Reference the official Python struct documentation for precise format string alignment and endianness handling.
+To handle these layouts without exhausting RAM, parsers should lean on memoryview and the stdlib struct module for zero-copy slicing.
+Chunked iteration over raw dumps avoids loading an entire card image into memory, and generator-based extraction yields structured records on demand so the pipeline stays streaming from disk to sink.
+Reference the official Python struct documentation for format-string alignment and endianness handling — a single mis-declared endianness silently corrupts every timestamp on the card.

-The following module demonstrates a memory-efficient, error-hardened parser with Pydantic validation and reconciliation-ready output.
-It uses generator-based extraction, explicit exception routing, and idempotent transaction keys for scalable downstream processing.
+The module below is a memory-efficient, error-hardened mapper: generator-based extraction, explicit exception routing (no bare except), Pydantic-strict validation, and idempotent transaction keys for downstream processing.

 import struct